TN 83 (05-24)

 a.
 Example of a court ordering establishment of a trust account

 John is a legally competent adult who inherited $250,000 and is an SSI recipient.
-His sister, Justine, petitioned the court to create and order the funding of an account in the Chesapeake Pooled Trust.
+John's sibling, Justine, petitioned the court to create and order the funding of an account in the Chesapeake Pooled Trust.
 Justine also provided the court with an unsigned draft of the trust document.
-A month later the court approved the petition and issued an order requiring the creation and funding of the trust account.
+A month later, the court approved the petition and issued an order requiring the creation and funding of the trust account.
 This trust account meets the requirement in SI 01120.203D.6. in this section.
-The fact that the trust beneficiary is a competent adult and could have established the trust account himself, is not a factor in the resource determination.
+The fact that the trust beneficiary is a competent adult and could have established the trust account themselves, is not a factor in the resource determination.

 b.
 Example of a court-established trust account